Local Shapley: Model-Induced Locality and Optimal Reuse in Data Valuation: Related Work

 \section{Related Work}

-\paragraph{Data Valuation and Shapley-Based Methods.} Data valuation~\cite{jiang2023opendataval,hammoudeh2024training} aims to quantify the contribution of individual training examples to model performance, enabling applications such as data attribution~\cite{chen2023algorithms}, federated learning~\cite{chen2023space}, model debugging~\cite{karlavs2023data}, and dataset compression~\cite{zhang2025prune}.
-Early approaches~\cite{koh2017understanding} follow the leave-one-out (LOO) principle, evaluating the impact of a single training example by removing or infinitesimally perturbing it.
-While effective for local diagnostics, LOO-based methods do not capture interactions among training points.
-This limitation motivates Shapley-value–based approaches~\cite{ghorbani2019data}\cite{si2024counterfactual}, which aggregate marginal contributions over all coalitions to provide a principled dataset-level valuation grounded in cooperative game theory.

-\paragraph{Scalable Approximations to Shapley Values.} Computing exact Shapley values is \#P-hard in general~\cite{deng1994complexity}, leading to substantial work on scalable approximations\cite{pang2025shapley,luo2024fast}.
-Monte Carlo estimators~\cite{maleki2013bounding,wang2023data,ghorbani2019data,Castro2009Polynomial} approximate Shapley values by sampling random permutations and averaging marginal gains, while reinforcement-learning–based methods~\cite{yoon2020data} learn sampling policies to avoid exhaustive enumeration.
-Other approaches exploit structural properties of learning algorithms to reduce retraining costs, including convexity~\cite{jia2019towards}, submodularity~\cite{wei2015submodularity}, and influence-function–based reuse of gradients or Hessians~\cite{basu2021influence,pruthi2020estimating}.
-Despite these advances, existing methods largely operate over the full global coalition space.
-Even when computational shortcuts are employed, they do not explicitly leverage model-induced sparsity in the prediction pathway of individual test points.
-In particular, prior work does not characterize the intrinsic subset complexity induced by structural locality, nor does it establish lower bounds on the number of distinct retraining operations required for correct Shapley computation.
+\paragraph{Data Valuation and Scalable Shapley Approximations.} Data valuation~\cite{jiang2023opendataval, hammoudeh2024training} quantifies the contribution of individual training examples to model performance, supporting applications such as data attribution~\cite{chen2023algorithms}, federated learning~\cite{chen2023space}, model debugging~\cite{karlavs2023data}, and dataset compression~\cite{zhang2025prune}.
+Early leave-one-out methods~\cite{koh2017understanding} measure the effect of removing one example at a time but cannot capture interactions among data points.
+Shapley-value-based methods~\cite{ghorbani2019data,si2024counterfactual} address this limitation by aggregating marginal contributions over all coalitions, providing a cooperative-game-theoretic foundation for data valuation~\cite{shapley1953value}.
+Since exact Shapley computation is \#P-hard~\cite{deng1994complexity}, prior work has developed scalable approximations~\cite{pang2025shapley,luo2024fast}.
+Monte Carlo estimators~\cite{maleki2013bounding,wang2023data,ghorbani2019data,Castro2009Polynomial} sample random permutations, reinforcement-learning methods~\cite{yoon2020data} learn sampling policies, and structural shortcuts exploit convexity~\cite{jia2019towards}, submodularity~\cite{wei2015submodularity}, or influence-function reuse of gradients and Hessians~\cite{basu2021influence,pruthi2020estimating}.
+Recent methods also reduce or avoid retraining through amortization or trajectory-based approximation.
+Fast-DataShapley~\cite{sun2026fast} and Learnable Data Shapley~\cite{li2025toward} train reusable neural predictors that map samples directly to Shapley values, while In-Run Data Shapley~\cite{wang2024data} accumulates gradient-based attribution along a single SGD trajectory using Taylor approximations.
+Despite these advances, existing methods either operate over the full global coalition space or bypass it through amortized approximations.
+They do not explicitly exploit model-induced sparsity in the prediction pathway of individual test points, nor do they characterize the intrinsic subset complexity induced by structural locality or establish lower bounds on the number of distinct retraining operations required for Shapley computation.